Me & my mission…

-This time is then spent going through sketches, thumbnails and compositions until a general concept is refined to a solid draft.
-After this, I set about taking reference photos if needed and begin sketching the work out onto Bristol board.
+Afterwards, I set about taking reference photos if needed and begin sketching the work out onto Bristol board.
 When this is complete, I trace over the image with a light brown watercolour pencil and erase the graphite line underneath.
 I then lightly render the basic tones with watercolour pencils.
-Once the image has started to take form, I add the base of the colours with marker pens, and then add another layer with watercolour pencils.
+Once the image has started to take form, I add the base of the colours with water-based marker pens, and then add another layer with watercolour pencils to bring the colours out even more.
 Gradually the colour is built up in layers and then the details are drawn in with pencils.
 Occasionally inks, airbrushes and digital editing are involved, and the work is then refined.

 Please feel free to contact me if you would like to commission me.
 Details can be found under ‘Contact’ on the above menu.